colder-is-better/qboxes/README.md

 ```

 The script requires a working installation of libvirt and the presence of tools like `virsh`, `virt-clone`, `virt-install`, `virt-customize`, `virt-copy-out`, and `strings` (from package `binutils`).
 The user running `qboxes` should be in the `libvirt` group and have password-less sudo privileges.
 Last but not least, the `LIBVIRT_DEFAULT_URI` environment variable should be properly set for the local system (`export LIBVIRT_DEFAULT_URI=qemu:///system` should be enough).

-There are still some commands (functions) that we would like to implement in `qboxes`.
-See `TODO.md` for our near future plans.